Reevaluating Policy Gradient Methods for Imperfect-Information Games: Experiments

 \paragraph{Exploitability} \Cref{fig:exploitabilities_best_box} plots the distribution of final exploitabilities for each game and algorithm in pairs of box-and-whisker plots for the hyperparameter tuning launch (left) and the evaluation launch (right).
 Over these runs, ESCHER was uniformly noncompetitive.
 PSRO was largely noncompetitive, showing poor performance in ADH3, PTTT, and APTTT and having only sporadic success in DH3, for which several hyperparameter configurations found Nash equilibria on some seeds but not others.
 NFSP and R-NaD approached or matched the performance of generic PG methods in select cases, but typically underperformed them.
 The generic PG methods performed the strongest, and were roughly on par with one another.

 \paragraph{Head-to-Head Comparisons} \Cref{fig:h2h} plots head-to-head comparisons for each pair of algorithms.
-Relative performance patterns are similar to those for exploitability: The generic PG methods matched or defeated other algorithms---and even generally outperformed the approximate Nash equilibrium against PSRO ---while maintaining rough parity among themselves; R-NaD either approached the performance of the generic PG methods or underperformed them, while NFSP and, especially, ESCHER and PSRO were noncompetitive.
+Relative performance patterns are similar to those for exploitability: The generic PG methods matched or defeated other algorithms , while maintaining rough parity among themselves; R-NaD either approached the performance of the generic PG methods or underperformed them, while NFSP and, especially, ESCHER and PSRO were noncompetitive.